changetocoding/WebLessonPlan/TeacherTraining.md

 # Actions:
-- Move videos in lessons: Find video tutorials, Jacob History of JS.
+- More videos in lessons: Find video tutorials, Jacob History of JS.
 - Prep introduction training lesson for Teaching volunteers.
 Some Virtual training delievered by UK Teachers?